Get

 BHA

 Also known as butylated hydroxyanisole, BHA is commonly used as a preservative in many human and dog foods.
 It’s also known to cause cancer in rodents, which is why some dog owners dislike dog food that contains this ingredient.
-But it’s generally recognized as safe by the FDA, and the BHA content in Gravy Train’s dog food is well below the acceptable limits.
+It’s generally recognized as safe by the FDA, and the BHA content in Gravy Train’s dog food is well below the acceptable limits.

 Meat Meals